 Chicken Karahi, also called Kadai chicken, originates from the Khyber Pakhtunkhwa region of Pakistan and is often made with bone-in chicken.
 However, you can also prepare it with goat, lamb, beef, or fish.
 Aside from protein, ripe, juicy tomatoes are the heart of authentic karahi recipes, lending their rich, tangy flavor to the salan (curry).

-• Karahi Masala: Season the curry with salt, black pepper, Kashmiri chili powder (or paprika if you don’t have it), ground cumin, coriander powder, and kalonji seeds.
+- Karahi Masala: Season the curry with salt, black pepper, Kashmiri chili powder (or red chili powder if you want more heat), ground cumin, coriander powder, and kalonji seeds.
 If you’re in a hurry, use a store-bought karahi masala.

 How to Make Chicken Karahi